 - Consider starting whilst on holiday, when you have less pressure from work, fewer family commitments, less stress, etc.

 - Consider telling family or friends that you are coming off a benzodiazepine or Z drug.
 They may give you encouragement and support.

 - Consider joining a local self-help group.
 Advice and support from other people in similar circumstances, or who have come off a benzodiazepine or Z drug, can be very encouraging.

-- If you are taking other addictive medicines in addition to benzodiazepines, then you may need specialist help for coming off the various medicines.
+- If you are taking other addictive medicines in addition to benzodiazepines, you may need specialist help for coming off the various medicines.
 Your doctor will be able to advise you or refer you on to local services which can help.

 Other ways of tackling anxiety and sleeping problems